Tw1ddle/Screen-Space-Ambient-Occlusion/README.md

 ![Screenshot](screenshots/screenshot2.png?raw=true "Screen Space Ambient Occlusion Screenshot 2")

 ## Notes
-* Future algorithms will include Scalable Ambient Obscurance techniques by [McGuire et al](http://graphics.cs.williams.edu/papers/SAOHPG12/).
 * The current shader is based on the implementations by [ArKano22](http://www.gamedev.net/topic/550699-ssao-no-halo-artifacts/) and [Martins Upitis](http://devlog-martinsh.blogspot.tw/).
+* In the future I will look into other solutions, such as techniques by [McGuire et al](http://graphics.cs.williams.edu/papers/SAOHPG12/).
 * Uses the three.js, stats.js and dat.gui JavaScript libraries.
 * Depends on the msignal and Sure haxelibs.